Drete457/learning_c_and_c_plus_plus/README.md

 Just run the command g++ -c *.cpp to generate all the translation units that the program will use.
 Then you can join everyone translate unit by doing g++ *.o -o  gamename.exe (windows) or .out (linux / macOs)

-Whenever you change a file, just make the g ++ -c name of that file.cpp and join all together by doing: g++ *.o -o  gamename.exe (windows) or .out (linux / macOs) Compilation will be instant
+Whenever you change a file, just make the g++ -c name of that file.cpp and join all together by doing: g++ *.o -o  gamename.exe (windows) or .out (linux / macOs) Compilation will be instant

 IDE
 Linux - CodeLite, Website https://codelite.org